PaddlePaddle/Paddle/doc/v2/dev/write_docs_en.rst

 Manually Building the Documentation
 -------------------------------------

 Build PaddlePaddle's documentation with Docker，you need to install Docker first.
 Please refer to `Docker's official website <https://docs.docker.com/>`_ on how to install Docker.
 This method is quite similar to ` Build From Sources <http://paddlepaddle.org/docs/develop/documentation/en/build_and_install/build_from_source_en.html>`_ , by constructing, from source code, a docker image that can be used to build PaddlePaddle documentation.
-Enter the Docker container and use the script ``build.sh`` in the source directory to build the PaddlePaddle documentation.
+Enter the Docker container and use the script ``paddle_build.sh`` in the source directory to build the PaddlePaddle documentation.
 The specific steps are as follows:

 .. code-block:: bash